policebunny/policebunny/README.md

 - 💞️ I’m looking to collaborate on *student projects*
 - 📫 How to reach me: *N/A*
 - 😄 Pronouns: *she/her*
+- <!--- did you know, you can like hide stuff in the commentary as it is not visible to other people per se but you can still access it
 - ⚡ Fun fact: *Merging into your main brainch is* **always** *a good idea, you don't need approval from others ;)*

 <!---
-did you know, you can like hide stuff in the commentary as it is not visible to other people per se but you can still access it
+F12 inspector is a strong tool
 --->